Search

 This oval emblem consists of the company name surrounded by an oak leaf wreath topped with an acorn.
 The inscription in the banner states that Oakland is a product of General Motors.
 Oakland began as an independent company in 1907, but in 1909 became part of the newly formed General Motors Corporation.
 The Oakland brand name lasted until 1931.

 - Marquette Hubcap, 1929-1930 - Buick Motor Car Company built the Marquette from 1929 to 1931.
-It bridged a price gap between Buick and Oldsmobile.
+It bridged the price gap between Buick and Oldsmobile.
 Nicknamed the "Baby Buick," Marquette's introduction into the market was ill-fated.
 With the onset of the Great Depression and the vehicle cutting into Oldsmobile sales, General Motors executives ended the brand.

 - 1929-1930